ipkeisam/CodingKata/README.md

 We will go over some of the techniques to focus and pratice your kata, and solve problems differently.

-# Programming Kata

-The Bowling Game Kata.
+# The Bowling Game Kata

 The bowling game consists of 10 frames.
 In each frame the player has two opportunities to knock down 10 pins.